Audubon Western Everglades is the oldest “grassroots” conservation organization in Southwest Florida.

 Lori Beall has been with AWE since 2006 as the Program Director.
 It is a great fit since she has a passion for the environment and the outdoors and all the flora and fauna that occupy our unique landscape here in SW Florida.

 Lori grew up in Connecticut and attended the University of Hartford as a Computer Science Major.
 She worked at CIGNA Healthcare and managed private County Clubs while in Connecticut.
-She worked in the marine industry for 3 years in the Caribbean and New England then moved to Southern California, where she worked for a computer technology company, CompUSA in the for 6 years.
+She worked in the marine industry for 3 years in the Caribbean and New England then moved to Southern California, where she worked for a computer technology company for 6 years.

 Lori and her husband Gregg moved to Naples in 2000 and have two children, both in college here in Florida.